celsiusnarhwal/firewhale/README.md

 In this example, `foobar` has read access to the `containers`, `images`, `networks`, and `volumes` endpoints and write access to `containers` and `images`.

+You can find an exhaustive list of endpoints in the [Docker Engine API documentation](https://docs.docker.com/engine/api/version-history/).

 > [!TIP]
 > Firewhale accepts endpoint names both with and without a leading forward slash (e.g., `containers` and `/containers`
 > are both valid).